microsoft/FluidFramework/.changeset/red-llamas-spit.md

 Remove @fluidframework/container-utils package

-The **@fluidframework/container-utils** package has been deprecated and is now removed.
+All members of the **@fluidframework/container-utils** package have been deprecated and is now removed.

 Migration by API member: